This post is written on behalf of Almark Cage Free Hard Boiled Eggs. All opinions are mine alone. #EggcellentProtein

 Set the mode to Pressure Cook.
 Set the time to 4 minutes and Pressure level to low.
 Close the lid and set the vent to sealing.

 Once the cooking process is complete, let the pressure release naturally for 2 minutes, then do a quick release.

-Open the Instant pot, place the eggs in it and add 1 tsp ghee.
+Open the Instant pot, place the eggs in it and add 1 teaspoon ghee.
 Close the lid and let the flavors get absorbed by the eggs for 2-3 minutes.
 Open the lid, add cilantro and lime juice.
 Mix well and serve with Mixed vegetable raita and salad.